Welcome to today's edition of the Rush 24-7 podcast.

 We got Durbin out of our archives.

-This from yesterday on CNN's American morning.
+This is from yesterday on CNN's American Morning.

-There's another side to this story that the Brookings institution shouldn't miss.
+There's another side to this story that the Brookings Institution shouldn't miss.

 As we are seeing military progress, the political scene is very discouraging.

-We have seen this Al-Maliki government, which was once branded a government of national unity, coming apart.
+We have seen this al-Maliki government, which was once branded a government of national unity, coming apart.

 But hold on, let me back you up there.